Downtown Bentonville: Crystal Bridges

 Alice Walton led the Walton Family Foundation's development of the Crystal Bridges Museum of American Art, a premier museum dedicated to American art and artists.
 The museum includes walking trails and educational opportunities in addition to displaying over 450 works covering five centuries of American art.
 The museums is the most popular in the state, with 604,000 visitors in 2012, its first year.
 The Leadership in Energy and Environmental Design (LEED) building was designed by world-renowned architect Moshe Safdie.

 Trails connect Crystal Bridges, which is just outside of downtown, to the Bentonville Square while giving tourists an opportunity to explore the outdoors in the Ozarks.
 A total of six trails feature educational opportunities to learn about native Arkansas plant life as well as public art.

 Bentonville Square

 The Bentonville Square (sometimes Public Square) is a town square in Bentonville that includes the several historically and architecturally significant properties surrounding Public Square Park.
-The Square is anchored by the Benton County Courthouse on the east side and Walmart Visitor's Center on the west side.
+The Square is anchored by the Benton County Courthouse on the east side and Walmart Visitor Center on the west side.